Watteco/Orange-Live-Object-Codec-LoRaWAN/README.md

 The file "nkePulblicVx.y.js" is the full codec file used by Orange LiveObjects infastructure to decode Watteco sensors.

-Until now new development on the codec file "nkePublicV2_x.js" was only tested tested "online", requiring from "Orange LiveObjects" to install the "under test" codec in a private profil.
+Until now new development on the codec file "nkePublicV2_x.js" was only tested tested [online](https://liveobjects.orange-business.com/#/login), requiring from "Orange LiveObjects Decoder service" to install the "under test" codec as a private one.
-It can then be tested with a corresponding sensor sending the expected dataflow
+It can then be tested with a corresponding sensor sending the expected dataflow.
+Once validated a new demand to "Orange LiveObject Decoder service", can actuate the delivery for public usage of the codec.
+Finally, the existing Watteco public profiles/codecs available with Orange LiveObject are defined in the [Orange LiveObject tutorial support page](https://support.watteco.com/live-objects-lpwa-tutorial/) from Watteco.

-However, it is also possible to test locally the codec using the dedicated Java/Maven framework available at orange.
+However, it is also possible to test locally the codec before sending it to Orange.
+This can be done by using the dedicated Java/Maven framework available at orange.
+The way to use this framewaork is quickly described below.

 ## Entry points for Orange liveObjects framework
 - Documentation: https://liveobjects.orange-business.com/doc/html/lo_manual_v2.html#DATA_DECODER_SCRIPTABLE